Corona-update @ Regina Coeli

 - Those who are particularly vulnerable to infection are strongly encouraged to remain protected.

-This weekend we celebrate the Ascension of the Lord.
-The 10.00AM Mass will be live-streamed from 10.00AM on Sunday 24 May 2020.
+This weekend we celebrate the 15th Sunday of Ordinary Time.
+The 5PM Vigil Mass will be live-streamed on Saturday 11 July 2020.
 Please click on the link below or google ‘Regina Coeli Catholic Church Facebook’:

 You do not need a Facebook account in order to view the live-streaming or a recorded version of the live-streamed Mass.
 Facebook will pressure you to set up an account but you can politely decline and click on ‘Not Now.’